AlexMotyka/N-Queens-Genetic-Algorithm/README.md

 ## The Chromosome

-In this algorithm a chromosome represents a configuration of queens on the board, whether or not they are conflict with eachother or not.
-The example array [0, 3, 3, 2] from above is a chromosome.
-Each value in the array is a 'gene' in the chromosome.
+In this algorithm a chromosome represents a configuration of queens on the board, whether or not they are in conflict with eachother.
+The array [0, 3, 3, 2] from above is a an example of a chromosome.
+Each value in the array is a 'gene' that makes up the chromosome.

 ## The Individual Class

 I created an "Individual" class which consists of a chromosome, a fitness score, and the methods necessary for calculating fitness, mating with another individual, and producing a mutated gene.

-The fitness calculation moves through each queen in the chromosome and checks its position against any queens to the right(This avoids counting the same attack multiple times) to determine if a horizontal or diagonal attack is possible.
-The function does not check for a vertical collision because each index in the array can have only one queen, therefore a vertical attack is impossible.
+The fitness calculation moves through each queen in the chromosome and checks its position against any queens to the right) to determine if a horizontal or diagonal attack is possible.
+Only checking against queens to the right avoids counting the same attack multiple times.

+The function does not check for a vertical collision because each index in the 1-dimensional array can have only one queen, therefore a vertical attack is impossible.
 Everytime an attack can be made the fitness score of that chromosome is increased by 1.
 A correct solution will have a fitness score of 0 (no possible attacks).

 ## The Algorithm